 Spending the Morning in Seattle

 Whichever itinerary you decide is right for you, start your day out with breakfast!
 There are many places in Seattle to grab a bite to eat, and in fact, the Seattle food scene is one of my favorite things about the city.
 For breakfast, there’s the opportunity for quick bites to bottomless brunch and everything in between.
 If you’re looking for something “on the go” head to North Capitol Hill for takeaway pastries from Bakery Noveau.
-If you’re wanting something more savory and hearty, head downtown to Biscuit Bitch for famed homestyle biscuits and gravy.
-And for a full-on bottomless brunch experience, head to the street-food inspired restaurant, Nue in Capitol Hill.
+If you’re wanting something more savory and hearty, (or a bottomless brunch experience), head to the street-food inspired restaurant, Nue in Capitol Hill.

 If You Like Wine…